 How complete is your on-boarding process for new and prospective patients?
-Many people expect to be presented with a sheaf of forms the first time they set foot in a dental office, but if you are constantly presenting returning patients with more paperwork, it can get annoying.
-Does your office need to revamp the paperwork to streamline data entry, save patient time, and ensure that your new patients have all the information they need?
-Use our library of form templates to onboard patients, present cases, and ensure that everyone has the information they need as they come back to the practice after COVID-19.
+Many people expect to be presented with a sheaf of dental patient handout forms the first time they set foot in a dental office, but if you are constantly presenting returning patients with more paperwork, it can get annoying.
+Does your office need to revamp your paperwork to streamline data entry, save patient time, and ensure that your new patients have all the information they need?
+Use our library of dental office form templates to onboard patients, present cases, and ensure that everyone has the information they need as they come back to the practice after COVID-19.

 New Patient Welcome Kit

 Before a patient ever arrives in your office, you should send them a new patient welcome kit.
 The goal of this kit is to make sure that new patients are at ease when they come to the office.
 Each kit should include: